wkurzius/mr.kurzius.net/content/classes/math-strategies.md

 Aside from passing courses and earning credits, in order to graduate high school you must also demonstrate proficiency in both English and math on an approved assessment.
 There are a number of approved assessments (e.g. NJSLA/PARCC, SAT, Accuplacer) along with a portfolio option.
 Meeting the threshhold on any one these assessments will allow you to graduate.

-The NJ Department of Education has more information here: https://www.nj.gov/education/assessment/docs/GradReq.pdf
+The NJ Department of Education has more information here: [New Jersey High School Graduation Assessment Requirements](https://www.nj.gov/education/assessment/docs/GradReq.pdf)

 ## Course Format and Miscellaneous